Po Leung Kuk Camões Tan Siu Lin Primary School

 Po Leung Kuk Camões Tan Siu Lin Primary School is a DSS primary school in Hong Kong, previously known as "Portuguese Community Schools, Inc., Escola Camões", in Kowloon, Hong Kong.
 The school has over 800 students from 18 countries.

 History

 The school was established in the 1950s by the Portuguese Community Education and Welfare Foundation Incorporated located in 7 Cox Road, Jordan.
 Since 1996, the school has been run by Po Leung Kuk.
 In the school year 1999, the school moved to a new school premise in Yau Ma Tei.
-The school was founded with a donation of $3,330,000 from Dr. Tan Siu-lin.
-Since then, the school was known as "Po Leung Kuk Camões Tan Siu Lin Primary School".
+The school was founded with a donation of HKD$ 3,330,000 from Dr. Tan Siu-lin.
+Because of this, the school was known as "Po Leung Kuk Camões Tan Siu Lin Primary School".
 The school became a pioneer Direct Subsidy Scheme primary school in Hong Kong in the school year 2000.
 In the school year 2017–2018, it broke the Hong Kong record of Primary One application by having 8,100 applications.